JulianBarbera/open-scope/README.md

 platformio run -t upload -e teensy41

 # Open shell
-platformio device monitor
+platformio device monitor --raw
 ```

 ## Contributing

 Pull requests are welcome.
-For major changes, please open an issue first
+For major changes, please open an issue first to
-to discuss what you would like to change.
+discuss what you would like to change.

 Please test on real hardware before opening a PR.